biotite-dev/biotite/doc/tutorial/structure.rst

 Going 3D - The Structure subpackage
 -----------------------------------

-``structure`` is a Biopython subpackage for handling protein structures.
+``structure`` is a Biopython subpackage for handling molecular structures.
 This subpackage enables efficient and easy handling of protein structure data by representing atom attributes in `numpy` `ndarrays`.
 These atom attributes include so called *annotations* (polypetide chain id, residue id, residue name,